pSpaces/Programming-with-Spaces/tutorial-tuple-spaces.md

 This chapter is a gentle introduction to programming with spaces.
 The chapter will focus on a particular kind of space, namely a tuple space, and will focus on sequential programming using a tuple space as an ordinary collection data structure (such as lists, sets, stacks and so on).
 The chapter is illustrated with a scenario where a couple of roommates (Alice, Bob, Charlie,) use a tuple space `fridge` to coordinate their activities.

+The tutorial is mainly based on the `Go` library, but we also use examples in other languages.
+The [naming table](https://github.com/pSpaces/Programming-with-Spaces/blob/master/naming.md) summarises the main features of the libraries and can be used as a quick reference to adapt the examples we present here.

 ## 1.1 Tuples are finite lists
 A tuple is a finite list of elements that can be used to represent a data item or a message.
 Tuples can represent coordinates in a map